enear/enear.github.com/_posts/2019-01-10-future-workloads.md

 3. Use all the CPU's in our machines.
 4. Enable human-computer interaction (GUIs, terminal).

 In this post we will look at three distinct kinds of workloads we can run in a Future: `cpu bound`, `blocking` and `asynchronous`, and gain some intuition about how they perform.

-These workloads generally fit in the problems described above as follows:
-1. blocking, async
-2. blocking, async
-3. cpu bound
-4. async

 Let's start by introducing each workload in more detail.

 #### Flavors of Future

 A `cpu bound` method will be using the cpu all the time.
 The following simulates such a method.

 ```
-def cpuBound(v: Int): Int = {
+def cpuBoundMethod(v: Int): Int = {
     val start = System.currentTimeMillis()
     while ((System.currentTimeMillis() - start) < v) {}
     println(Thread.currentThread())